Government Engineering College, Jamui

 Government Engineering College, Jamui is a government engineering college in Jamui district of Bihar.
 It was established in the year 2018 under Department of Science and Technology, Bihar.
-It is affiliated with Aryabhatta Knowledge University and approved by All India Council for Technical Education.
+It is affiliated with Bihar Engineering University and approved by All India Council for Technical Education.

 Admission

 Admission in the college for four years Bachelor of Technology course is made through UGEAC conducted by Bihar Combined Entrance Competitive Examination Board.
 To apply for UGEAC, appearing in JEE Main of that admission year is required along with other eligibility criteria.

 Departments

 College have four branches in Bachelor of Technology course with annual intake of 120 students in each branch.